RisabBiswas/Polyp-SAM-PlusPlus/README.md

 2. [Awesome-Polyp-Segmentation]([https://github.com/YichiZhang98/SAM4MIS](https://github.com/taozh2017/Awesome-Polyp-Segmentation))

 ## Acknowledgment -
+The author would like to extend a heartfelt appreciation to **Luca Medeiros**, the author, and creator of the repository langsegment-anything available at (https://github.com/luca-medeiros/lang-segment-anything).
+The remarkable work done by the author has been instrumental in making our project possible and has greatly contributed to its success.

 ## Contact
 If you have any question, please feel free to reach out to <a href="mailto:risabbiswas19@gmail.com" target="_blank">Risab Biswas</a>.